 Documentation must be current, within the last three years, and comprehensive.
 There are established guidelines for documenting disabling conditions and functional limitations.
 For more specific information, please refer to the Documentation Guidelines, send an email to firstname.lastname@example.org, or call us at 610-861-1401 for more information.

-Eligibility guidelines and accommodations may vary from your high school or other educational institutions you may have attended.
-An Individualized Education Plan (IEP) or 504 Plan alone is not sufficient documentation.
+Eligibility guidelines and accommodations may vary from high school or other educational institutions the student may have attended.
+Therefore, an Individualized Education Plan (IEP) or 504 Plan alone is not sufficient documentation.

 Who at the college will know about my disability if I register with the ASC?

-There are instances in which courses, equipment, or facilities may need to be adapted in order to provide accommodations.
-In those instances, only those individuals, such as certain faculty and staff, will be notified and they are notified on the basis of "need-to-know".
+There are instances in which courses, equipment, or facilities may need to be adapted to provide accommodations.
+In those instances, only those individuals, such as certain faculty and staff, will be notified, and they are notified based on "need-to-know."
 Students have the right to determine who receives their disability-related information and the right to confidentiality.
-Disability information is not stored in the campus's central database system.
+The ASC does not store disability information on the campus's central database system.

 What happens after my disability documentation is approved?

-Once the ASC has received your completed Intake Form and supporting documentation, we will review the materials and send an email to you requesting that you schedule a meeting with a staff member.
-You will meet with an ASC staff member to discuss your individual needs and discuss possible accommodations.
-Once the ASC staff member and you agree to the accommodations, the ASC will notify your professors.
+Once the ASC has received the student's completed Intake Form and supporting documentation, we will review the materials and send an email to the student's Moravian email address asking them to schedule a meeting with a staff member.
+The student will meet with an ASC staff member to discuss their individual needs and discuss possible accommodations.
+Once the ASC staff member and the student agree on the accommodations, the ASC will notify their professors.

 Is there a fee for Disability Services?

-Moravian College does not charge a fee for providing disability services.
-However, students are responsible for any and all aids or assistance of a personal nature such as wheelchairs, hearing aids, or the support of an attendant who would provide personal assistance (i.e., bathing, dressing, eating, etc.).
+Moravian University does not charge a fee for providing disability services.
+However, students are responsible for all aids or assistance of a personal nature, such as wheelchairs, hearing aids, or the support of an attendant who would provide personal assistance (i.e., bathing, dressing, eating, etc.).

 When will my accommodations be approved?

-Until you have been accepted and pay your deposit, you are not considered a student at Moravian College.
-We encourage prospective students to meet with us to discuss general information regarding possible accommodations in order to assist you with your college search and decision-making process.
+Until a student has been accepted and paid their deposit, they are not considered a student at Moravian University.
+However, we encourage prospective students to meet with us to discuss general information regarding possible accommodations to assist them with their university search and decision-making process.